AudiusProject/audius-protocol/docs/docs/token/running-a-node/introduction.md

 **Discovery Node**

-* Indexes blockchains used by the Audius protocol \(Main-net Ethereum, POA, and Solana\)
+- Indexes blockchains used by the Audius protocol \(Main-net Ethereum, POA, and Solana\)
-* Serves API traffic
+- Serves API traffic
-* Tracks usage metrics
+- Tracks usage metrics

 **Content Node**

-* Hosts audio and image content
+- Hosts audio and image content
-* Syncs content across nodes to ensure data is consistent and highly available \(using the Audius Storage Protocol under the hood\)
+- Syncs content across nodes to ensure data is consistent and highly available \(using the Audius Storage Protocol under the hood\)

+Please join the node operator discord channel on the [Audius discord server](https://discord.com/invite/audius) for announcements & troubleshooting assistance.